threlte/threlte/.changeset/rude-guests-bathe.md

 '@threlte/core': patch
 ---

-Sort render and frame handlers on add instead of during each frame
+Sort render and frame handlers only when new ordered callbacks are introduced